langep/langep.github.io/_pages/about.md

 social: true
 ---

-I am software engineer and researcher interested in building complex systems based on state of the art research.
-My current intersts lie in machine learning topics related to speech and image processing such as speech recognition, speaker identification, dialogic applications, spoken language understanding, natural language understanding and real-time engagement
+I am a software engineer and researcher interested in building complex systems based on state of the art research.
+My current interests lie in machine learning topics related to speech and image processing such as speech recognition, speaker identification, dialogic applications, spoken language understanding, natural language understanding and real-time engagement